 SLS commonly represents students who have been charged with misdemeanors such as Driving Under the Influence (DUI) or Malicious Mischief.
 If you have been charged with a crime or if you are worried that you might be charged with a crime, SLS can help.

 Have you been discriminated against in the workplace or in housing?
 Schedule an appointment with SLS to help sort through your options.

 Many students seek our help during periods of instability in their marriage.
-If you are going through a divorce that is uncontested (i.e. you and your spouse are in agreement about how to split up you property and share time with your children) then SLS can represent you during the case.
-If your divorce is contested, SLS may not be able to represent you in court, but can help you negotiate and help you find other resources.
+If you are going through a divorce that is uncontested (i.e. you and your spouse are in agreement about how to split up your property and share time with your children), then SLS can represent you during the case.
+If your divorce is contested, SLS may not be able to represent you in court, but can help you negotiate and find other resources.